Guitar Techniques – 46 Essential Scale Patterns

 As well, a lot of modern metronomes have a function to set the click to 8th notes.

-This can be helpful at first when learning 8th notes, with the goal to move away from that practice aid as you progress in your practicing.
+This can be helpful when learning 8th notes, with the goal to move away from that practice aid as you progress.

 Here are 8th notes applied to a C major scale as an example.